 If there has been previous work done on my house that is not in compliance with Historic Preservation Guidelines, will I be required to change anything?

-No. This is an excellent question.
-The Historic District Ordinance is triggered only when an exterior change is going to occur.
+No. The Historic District Ordinance is triggered only when an exterior change is going to occur.
 The ordinance is not “retroactive,” a common misconception.

 What is the procedure if I want to demolish a building on my property?